CWC 'very balanced', 'good mix' of youth and experience; Hyderabad meeting crucial: Sachin Pilot | Politics

 Rajasthan govt transfers seven IAS officers

-Protest by families of two youths fatally hit by car in Rajasthan enters third day

-Vasundhara on one-day religious tour ahead of BJP's 'Parivartan Yatra' in Rajasthan
+Vasundhara visits temples in Rajsamand, Banswara ahead of BJP's 'Parivartan Yatra' in Rajasthan